nickytonline/secure-llm-pomerium/README.md

 ```

 **Note:** GPU acceleration requires that Open WebUI and Ollama support your GPU type.
 Currently, support for AMD and Intel GPUs may be limited or experimental.

+## Custom Domain

+You can also use your own domain with Pomerium Zero.
+For more information, see the Pomerium Zero [documentation for custom domains](https://www.pomerium.com/docs/capabilities/custom-domains).